mhgbrown/dress_up/README.md

 Below is the Duck class that has defined two costumes: dog and robosoldier.
 The dog costume overrides the ```name=``` method to append "Dog" and the ```speak``` method to return "Woof!".
 The robosoldier costume overrides ```speak``` as well and adds a new method, ```terminations```.

 	class Duck
+		# include the Dress Up functionality
 		include DressUp::Interface

 		attr_accessor :name, :age

+		# define a dog costume
 		costume :dog, :name= => lambda {|name| @name = name + " Dog"}, :speak => "Woof!"
+		# define a robosoldier costume
 		costume :robosoldier, :speak => lambda {"I will terminate you! " + super()}, :terminations => 23

 		def initialize(name, age)